 - South Community

 Students are strongly encouraged to complete all of the requirements at one agency.
 Spending substantial time with a single agency allows for a more meaningful and rewarding experience.
-Agencies accept and treat students as entry level employees who can make meaningful contributions to service delivery programs.
+Agencies accept and treat students as entry-level employees who can make meaningful contributions to service delivery programs.
 This is best accomplished by spending enough time at the agency to become knowledgeable of and involved in the day-to-day operations.
 Internship students are involved in interviewing, case recording, teaching job seeking and independent living skills, attending staff meetings, contacting resources, in service activities, follow-up activities, etc. Generally, students do not receive remuneration for their services.
-The reward is having the opportunity to learn from professional people who are extremely competent in providing services to people with disabilities and other life altering experiences.
+The reward is having the opportunity to learn from professional people who are extremely competent in providing services to people with disabilities and other life-altering experiences.

-Completed applications for internship must be turned in to the undergraduate rehabilitation services program advisor by the second Friday of the semester, prior to the semester in which the internship is to be completed.
+Completed applications for an internship must be turned in to the undergraduate rehabilitation services program advisor by the second Friday of the semester, prior to the semester in which the internship is to be completed.
 Late applications will result in the student completing their internship one semester later than anticipated.

 All internship students must be enrolled in the College of Education and Human Services as a student majoring or minoring in rehabilitation services.
 In addition, students must have satisfactorily ("C" or above) completed the rehabilitation courses and a cumulative 2.5 GPA.
 Students should have general education requirements and elective hours completed, also.
-Occasionally, students are permitted to take one course concurrently with internship.
+Occasionally, students are permitted to take one course concurrently with an internship.
 This must be approved by the undergraduate rehabilitation services program director.

 - Have Application for Rehabilitation Services Internship completed by an Academic Advisor in 378 Allyn Hall.